SublimeLinter/SublimeLinter-gjslint/README.md

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-Before installing this plugin, you must ensure that `gjslint` is installed on your system.
+Before installing this plugin, ensure that `gjslint` is installed on your system.
 To install `gjslint`, do the following:

 1. Install [Python](http://python.org).

 1. Install `gjslint` by following the [installation instructions](https://developers.google.com/closure/utilities/docs/linter_howto).

-In order for `gjslint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
+So that `gjslint` can be executed, ensure that its path is available to SublimeLinter.
 The docs cover [troubleshooting PATH configuration](http://sublimelinter.com/en/latest/troubleshooting.html#finding-a-linter-executable).

 ## Settings